Our IFAs meet their obligations to the FCA

 Home Protection Trusts

 These are a lifetime transfer that protects a client’s property from a wide range of risks, including care home fees and other third party creditor costs.
 They also act to protect a client’s end beneficiaries (usually the children) from things like bankruptcy, debt, divorce and a wide range of other risks.
-They can even be used to mitigate tax for grandchildren, which for some clients can result in ultimate savings of up to £260,000.
+They can even be used to mitigate tax for grandchildren, which for some clients can result in ultimate savings.

-More information on Home Protection Trusts can be found here: XXXXXX
+More information on Home Protection Trusts can be found under services

 Lasting Powers of Attorney and Advance Decisions